webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 Here are few highlights if you want to know what the team is preparing for the next releases:

 * Long polling
-* Docker Container for Camunda Enterprise
+* Client for External Tasks

 You can also find out more details if you check out our [roadmap](https://camunda.com/learn/community/#roadmap).